fhwang/sample_models/README.markdown

 Instance attributes
 =========================

 By default, SampleModels sets each attribute on a record to a non-blank value that matches the database type.
-They'll often be nonsensical values like "first_name 5", but the assumption is that if that value is important to your test, you can specify it in your call to `sample`.
+They'll often be nonsensical values like "first_name 5", but the assumption is that if you didn't specify a value, you don't really care what it is as long as it validates.
 Non-trivial codebases routinely end up having models with many attributes, and when you find yourself writing a test with that model, you may only care about one or two attributes in that test case.
 SampleModels aims to let you specify only those important attributes while letting SampleModels take care of everything else.

 SampleModels reads your validations to get hints about how to craft an instance that will be valid.
 The current supported validations are:

 validates_email_format_of
 -------------------------

-If you use the validates_email_format_of plugin at http://github.com/alexdunae/validates_email_format_of, SampleModels will ensure that the attribute in question is a valid email address.
+If you use the validates_email_format_of plugin at [http://github.com/alexdunae/validates_email_format_of](http://github.com/alexdunae/validates_email_format_of), SampleModels will ensure that the attribute in question is a valid email address.

 validates_presence_of
 ---------------------

-SampleModels already sets values to be non-blank, but this validation comes in handy if you have an attr_accessor:
+SampleModels already sets values to be non-blank, but this validation comes in handy if you have an `attr_accessor`:

     class UserWithPassword < ActiveRecord::Base
       attr_accessor :password